psimonazzi/url-droid/README.md

 The library is basically a wrapper around `HttpURLConnection`, which is the API to make HTTP requests on Android [officially recommended by Google](http://android-developers.blogspot.com/2011/09/androids-http-clients.html).
-It provides convenient ways to craft GET, POST and other kinds of requests, and get responses back.
-It also integrates the GSON library for serializing/deserializing objects in JSON format.
+It provides convenient ways to craft GET, POST and other kinds of requests and get responses back.
+It can optionally use libraries for serializing/deserializing objects in JSON format.

 If the [OkHttp library](http://square.github.io/okhttp) is available, UrlDroid will use its implementation of `HttpURLConnection`, otherwise it will fall back to the default system implementation.